 The spruces have been popular Christmas trees generally because of their symmetrical shape and very supportive branches.
-These trees grow relatively slowly compared to the pines, but remain one of the traditional Christmas trees, especially in the northern part of the U.S. and Canada.
-The only drawback to using spruce is their tendency not to retain needles for long periods.
+These trees grow relatively slowly compared to the pines, but remain one of the traditional Christmas trees, especially in the northern part of the United States and Canada.
+They retain needles for long periods.
 Amongst all Christmas trees selections, spruce will shed its needles first.
 This, coupled along with the characteristically sharp needles and relatively long growing period required to produce a sizable tree, makes spruce less desirable overall.